 “The consumer increasingly is looking for a product where they feel that immediate cognitive enhancement; that is why we put so much effort in Neuravena,” he added.

-He explained that new research conducted by the company and awaiting publication found 800 mg of Neurovena, extracted from an ancient wild oat variety Avena Sativa L., improved study participants’ reaction time within just one hour of dosing.
+He explained that new research conducted by the company and awaiting publication found 800 mg of Neuravena, extracted from an ancient wild oat variety Avena Sativa L., improved study participants’ reaction time within just one hour of dosing.

 Specifically, the placebo-controlled, double-blind, randomized cross-over study found when participants took Neuravena they reacted 0.019 seconds faster compared to baseline to stimuli across a battery of tests that assessed global functioning, attention, working memory, episodic memory and executive functioning.
 Comparatively, their reaction times improved only 0.005 seconds from baseline when they took a placebo.